nexus-Six/camelk-integration-workshop/kamelets-examples/crypto-example/README.md

 `kamel run crypto-display.groovy`

-You can of course see the prices of other cryptocurencies, just change the symbol in the link in `crypto-example.yaml` to e.g. `BTCUSDT`.
+#### NOTE: You can of course see the prices of other cryptocurencies, just change the symbol in the link in `crypto-example.yaml` to e.g. `BTCUSDT`.